-Not far from the Hôtel des Arts, you can explore the Grandes-Carrières quarter.
+Not far from the Hôtel des Arts, you can explore the Grandes-Carrières district.
 Start with a pleasant walk on the Avenue Junot before discovering the haven of peace that is the Villa Léandre.

 A small avenue with a big appeal